atharvakokane/atharvakokane.github.io/projects.md

 > - [enter short film name here.](#short_film)
 > - [our little cave.](#our_little_cave)
 > - [strange attractors.](#strange_attractors)

+<a id = "#the_industrial_society_and_its_future"></a>

+# the industrial society and its future.
+---
+i started to analyze the unabomber manifesto. i read the first few paragraphs a while back and thought it was very well written, so i thought of skimming the whole thing. lets see where this leads us.

+**_log_**:

+**3rd august**: started analyzing the manifesto and theodore kaczynski today. finished with the introduction.

 <a id = "short_film"></a>